 For many individuals, filing for bankruptcy relief can provide a way out of debt and a fresh financial start.
-But whether or not a bankruptcy filing is in your best interest depends on many factors and your individual circumstances.
+But whether a bankruptcy filing is in your best interest will depend on many factors and your circumstances.
 Read on to learn more about what to consider if you are thinking about filing for Chapter 7 or Chapter 13 bankruptcy.

-For more information on whether bankruptcy is the right choice for you, see our topic area on Bankruptcy: Should I File?
+For more information on whether bankruptcy is right for you, see Bankruptcy: Should I File?

-In addition, many creditors are willing to work with debtors to settle their debts.
-If you can afford to resolve your debts outside of bankruptcy, you may not need to file for bankruptcy.
+Bankruptcy will impact your credit score for years to come.
+So it’s a good idea to evaluate all of your options before deciding to file for bankruptcy.
+Many creditors are willing to work with debtors to settle their debts.
+If you can resolve your financial issues outside of bankruptcy, you might not need to file for bankruptcy.

 To learn more about your options, see Alternatives to Bankruptcy.